tmpfs/strike/bake.1.markdown

 ## DESCRIPTION

 **bake** is `make` for `bash` programs.
-The `bake` program does not define any tasks by default but some common shared tasks are available in the `modules/tasks` directory and can be included in a tasks file using `require`, for example:
+The `bake` program does not define any tasks by default but some common tasks are available in the `modules/tasks` directory and can be included in a tasks file using `require`, for example:

 	require 'tasks/clean';
+	require 'tasks/list';

 ## FILES